Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 - The donor is usually given a drug called granulocyte colony-stimulating factor, or G-CSF (filgrastim, lenograstim, pegfilgrastim) to stimulate stem cell growth.

-- The patient (or donor in an allogeneic procedure) then undergoes apheresis.
-With this process the blood is withdrawn from one of the patient's veins, then passes through a machine that filters out the white cells and platelets, which contain the stem cells.
+- The person (or donor in an allogeneic procedure) then undergoes apheresis.
+With this process the blood is withdrawn from one of the person's veins, then passes through a machine that filters out the white cells and platelets, which contain the stem cells.
 The blood is returned through another vein.
 The entire procedure takes 3 to 4 hours but needs to be repeated several times.

-- The stem cells are treated to remove contaminants and then are frozen to keep them alive until the patient is ready to receive them.
+- The stem cells are treated to remove contaminants and then are frozen to keep them alive until the person is ready to receive them.

 The Transplantation Procedure